PCCI’s Steve Miff Nominated for Dallas Business Journal’s Most Admired CEO Award

 The seven women participating in PCCI’s Women in Data Science and Technology Summer Internship program include high school, college and graduate students from Dallas Independent School District high schools, SMU’s Statistics Department as well as students from the University of Texas at Dallas and Creighton University.

-The program’s interns will be immersed in PCCI’s daily work where they will directly experience the organization’s innovative healthcare and social determinants of health programs.
+The program’s interns will be immersed in PCCI’s daily work where they will directly experience the organization’s innovative healthcare and Non Medical Drivers of Health programs.
 The students will also have hands-on exposure to the practical applications of analytics, computing and data science.

 “The Women in Data Science and Technology Summer Internship program is a rigorous and meaningful path that demonstrates to women what to expect and how to enter the technology market,” Steve Miff, PhD, President and CEO of PCCI.
 “Because of the important and valuable contributions from organizations such as SMU’s Statistics Department, we are able to place women side-by-side with clinical and data science experts where they can hone their programming and analytics skills within an atmosphere of mentorship and advancement.”